Azure/autorest/Documentation/swagger_handling.md

 ### Type Name Generation
 Type name generation is simple and straightforward if a Swagger schema is defined in the "#/definitions" block.
 The name of the Swagger Schema will be respected, like the `Pet` model in the examples above.
 Unfriendly characters will be filtered but the generated model name should make sense if the one in the Swagger definitions list makes sense.

 Type name generation becomes tricky in inline schema definitions.
-There are 3 scenarios that AutoRest generate a name on its own.
+There are 3 scenarios when AutoRest generates a name on its own.
 The names are generated in the way that their context in the Swagger specification is easy to be found and developers can move them into "#/definitions" list if they'd like a different name.

 - **Inline parameters**
 *Schema defined inside a `body` parameter.* The parameter name will be used for the generated type name as it is required according to the definition [here](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#parameterObject).